 Registration must be done before the first day of class.
 Visit PCE's How To Register Page for more information.
 You can contact UWPCE for registration-related questions at 206-543-2310 or c2reg@uw.edu.
-You may also contact the Program Specialist.
+You may also contact the Program Specialist (psychma@uw.edu).